MoMS-MMSB/lipid_sorting/README.md

 ## Files
 example_results contain the results for the figures used in the publication.
 Likewise, Figures/ contains various renders of each system, as well as the tcl scripts used to generate these in vmd.

-## What if I want to run my own?
+# TUTORIAL

 The following protocol will allow you to generate *your own* tubules from scratch - all you know is your desired composition, and nothing else.
+You can follow the exact steps in the tutorial, for which the files are included; or, you can change the composition of the tubule yourself, and try your own system.
+The protocol remains the same.

 If you end up using this tutorial, you should cite our book chapter (coming soon) and also TS2CG, the paper for which is found [here](https://rdcu.be/drEQr):